India: Police manhandle, detain missing JNU student's mother during protest

-Fatima Nafees, mother of Najeeb, along with the students, who were on their way to India Gate, was allegedly dragged into a bus by Delhi police, PTI reported.
+Najeeb's mother, Fatima Nafees, was allegedly dragged (see picture) into a bus by Delhi police, PTI reported.

-However, the Delhi police denied manhandling the protesters, saying that all the actions were taken "within the frameworks of law".
+The police denied manhandling the protesters, saying all their actions were "within the frameworks of law".

 "No one has been manhandled and no force has been used against anyone.
 Adequate male and female police was there.
-Within the parameters of law we handled the entire situation," southwest Delhi joint commissioner of police Deependra Pathak said.
+Within the parameters of law we handled the entire situation," southwest Delhi joint commissioner of police Deependra Pathak told PTI.

-He added that few protesters, including Najeeb's mother, were taken to a police station but were later sent back home.
+He added that a few protesters, including Najeeb's mother, were taken to a police station but that they were later sent home.